BobD/kabem/doc/user-stories.md

   * Each Structure story corresponds to a single Block and Element (__block__element)
   * Each acceptance test inside State stories describe a modifier (__block__element_state-name)

-* And since this document is about describing the visual nature of a page or plugin, the acceptance tests inside each user story can be used to get a head start filling the CSS of each corresponding BEM classname.
+* And since this document is about describing the visual presentation of a page or plugin, the acceptance tests inside each user story can be used to get a head start filling the CSS of each corresponding BEM classname.

 See https://github.com/viewbook/kabem/blob/master/README.md for some more background on BEM and kaBEM.